dragan717080/NextTypeScriptTailwindPrismaNextAuthSanityNike/README.md

 - **Zustand**

 Zustand is a global state management for React/Next.js applications.
 It is more modern and more performant than Redux.

+- **Framer Motion**

+Framer Motion is a React/Next.js animation library that empowers creation of stunning, high-performance animations with ease.
+It seamlessly integrates with components, providing a declarative and intuitive API for creating fluid and interactive user interfaces.

 - **Sanity**